averypai/ReSearchy/README.md

 ## 🙏 Acknowledgements

 * The arXiv team for their API and open-access dataset.
-* Professor Cheng Zhai and the CS510 course staff.
+* Professor Chengxiang Zhai and the CS510 course staff.

 ---
 **Project Link:** [https://github.com/averypai/ReSearchy](https://github.com/averypai/ReSearchy)